tardate/blog.tardate.com/_posts/2017-12-14-leap356-px088a-music-chip.md

 - Audio
 ---

-Another potted music chips!
+Another potted music chip!
 Figuring them out is half the fun;-)

-The PX088A is a simple, non-descript single-tune chip.
-Turns out to play the main theme from Beethoven's Für Elise.
+The PX088A is a simple, nondescript single-tune chip.
+Found out it plays the main theme from Beethoven's Für Elise.
 The recommended configuration turned out to be a battery killer, but I was able to get it working with a few adjustments.

 As always, [all notes, schematics and code are in the Little Electronics & Arduino Projects repo on GitHub][project]